 - What is likely causing these symptoms?
 Are there other possible causes?

 - Is medication needed?
 If you're prescribing a brand-name medication, is there a generic alternative?

 - What can I do to make my child feel better?

 - Are there any brochures or other printed material that I can take home?
 What websites do you recommend?

 - To what extent should I isolate my child while infected?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask any additional ones you may think of during your appointment.
+Don't hesitate to ask any additional questions you may think of during your appointment.

 What to expect from your doctor